bundabrg/bcf/docs/index.md

 ## What is bcf

-`bcf` is a Command Management tool suitable for use in Bukkit/Spigot/PaperMC, though it may support other platforms in the near future.
+`bcf` is a Command Management tool suitable for use in Bukkit/Spigot/PaperMC and Bungeecord, though it may support other platforms in the near future.

 It allows one to easily provide full command completion for all your commands as